jurijsk/specific.li/misc/Information-a-very-short-introduction-by-luciano-floridi.md

 # Something on information

-The following is by review of Information: A very short Introduction by Luciano Floridi.
+The following is my review of Information: A very short Introduction by Luciano Floridi.

 I think if I rate this book 1 star, no one gets hurt.
 Enough people read it and value it 5 starts so the voice is not going to ruin anything for anyone.